phishdetect/website/help/how-to-use/index.md

 In the case you requested PhishDetect to perform the analysis of a link or of a page, you will be presented with a loading screen until the analysis is complete.
 The time necessary to complete an analysis depends on whether you requested the scan of a link or of a page and on the responsiveness of the target website.
 In any case it should only take a few seconds.

-Once the analysis is completed, if nothing suspicious if found or if the page was even identified to be whitelisted (meaning it belongs to well-known online services such as Google, Facebook, Twitter, etc.) you will be presented with a temporary preview and you will then be automatically redirected to the original link after 30 seconds.
+Once the analysis is completed, if nothing suspicious if found or if the page was even identified to be safelisted (meaning it belongs to well-known online services such as Google, Facebook, Twitter, etc.) you will be presented with a temporary preview and you will then be automatically redirected to the original link after 30 seconds.

 <img src="redirect.png" class="lg:w-3/5" />